ryanjamesholzer/pawsitive-outcome/journals/kramer_smith.md

 the result.isSuccess is false.
 This was an easy fix, yet hard at the time to spot.
 We just set result.isSuccess back to false after we confirmed that the POST fetch for adding a dog was successful by writing result.isSuccess = false
     Next, we made the SignUpForm a modal.
-It's looks much nicer.
+It looks much nicer.
 This went smoothly as we have had plenty of experience setting up modals in this project.
     While working with the SingUpFormModal, we were trying to access the